lukeave/PhD-Dissertation/README.md

 - #### OCR processing:

     After all the newspaper metadata is retrieved and preprocessed, this subdirectory will hold the code scripts for OCR extraction, tokenization, and other text data post-processing steps.
+Currently, this subdirectory only exists locally.

 - #### WEM training: